Alan Reeves – Additional Resume Resource

 As an Applications Engineer, I was part of a group that watched over hundreds of servers and application to ensure smooth running of company processes.
 This job function is similar to a NOC (Network Operations Center) position but instead on focusing attention on just networking issues, our focus was on applications, servers, networking equipment, and more.

-Most recently, my responsibilities have shifted to performing application installs, configuring and installing web services, and setting up data processing flows to handle client data both incoming and outgoing.
+Approximately half way through my time at ViaPath, my responsibilities shifted to performing application installs, configuring and installing web services, and setting up data processing flows to handle client data both incoming and outgoing.

 HPC Specialty Pharmacy